Lawsuit says Clorox's Brita misleads customers with water filter claims

 The proposed class would cover California consumers who have purchased the Brita filters in the past four years.
 The lawsuit claims that, absent the allegedly misleading statements, consumers may have purchased other, more effective filters.

-The case is Brown . v.
-Brita Products Co., Superior Court of the State of California in the County of Los Angeles, case No. not immediately available.
+The case is Brown v.
+Brita Products Co, Superior Court of the State of California in the County of Los Angeles, No. not immediately available.

 Nearly half of US drinking water may contain toxic 'forever chemicals'